 Huion tablets should work on Windows and on Linux, on Mac there might be issues.

-XP-Pen tablets and other brands can have issues everywhere.
+XP-Pen tablets and the rest of brands can have issues everywhere (on all systems).

 If someone asks about a tablet to buy, generally a cheaper Wacom or a Huion are the best options as of 2019, if they want to work with Krita.
 The List of Supported Tablets.

 Issues with rendering animation can be of various shapes and colors.
 First thing to find out is whether the issue happens on Krita’s or FFmpeg’s side (Krita saves all the frames, then FFmpeg is used to render a video using this sequence of images).
 To learn that, instruct the user to render as “Image Sequence”.
 If the image sequence is correct, FFmpeg (or more often: render options) are at fault.
 If the image sequence is incorrect, either the options are wrong (if for example not every frame got rendered), or it’s a bug in Krita.

 If the user opens the Log Viewer docker, turns on logging and then tries to render a video, Krita will print out the whole ffmpeg command to Log Viewer so it can be easily investigated.